Crisis management is in place following flooding in Auckland. More information.

 (e) 240-credit Masterates must be completed within a maximum of six years.

-(f) 120-credit Bachelor (Honours) must be completed within one year of first enrolling for full-time study or within three years of first enrolling for part-time study.
+(f) 120-credit Bachelor (Honours) must be completed within a maximum of three years.

-Where credit has been transferred in accordance with Recognition of Prior Learning Regulation 2(c), the above time limits may be pro-rated when calculating maximum time limits for completion.
+Where credit has been transferred in accordance with the Recognition of Prior Learning Regulations, the above time limits may be pro-rated when calculating maximum time limits for completion.

-Time limits may be waived, at the discretion of the University, where a student exits with a qualification of lesser credit.
+Time limits may be waived, at the discretion of the Pro Vice-Chancellor (or delegate), where a student exits with a qualification of lesser credit.

-7. Students who have been inactive for a period of three consecutive years will be deemed to have abandoned their qualification.
+9. Students who have been inactive for a period of three consecutive years will be deemed to have abandoned their qualification.
 Abandonment releases the University from its obligation to ensure a qualification can be completed.
-Students may be permitted to re-enrol in a subsequent current qualification should they meet the entry requirements; credits previously achieved will be assessed and applied in accordance with current regulations.
+Students may be permitted to be readmitted to a subsequent current qualification should they meet the entry requirements at the time of readmission; credits previously achieved will be assessed and applied in accordance with current regulations.

-8. The Academic Board may, in such cases as it thinks fit, approve a personal programme of study which does not conform with the General Regulations or the Regulations for that degree, diploma or certificate while still conforming to the academic standards of the qualification.
+10. The Pro Vice-Chancellor (or delegate) may, in such cases as they think fit, approve a personal programme of study which does not conform with the General Regulations or the Regulations for that degree, diploma or certificate while still conforming to the academic standards of the qualification (subject to specific rules).

 The following rules will apply: